Special Requests and Complaints

 SPECIAL REQUESTS

-Special requests of the College can be made by completing a Student Request Form which requires a Dunwoody log in account to complete.
-These requests can be made by the student independently or in consultation with their Program Director, Academic Dean, or Department of Student Affairs.
-All completed Student Request forms are to be submitted to the Dean of Student Affairs for consideration.
-Once the request is submitted, the Dean of Student Affairs will notify the student of the determination as promptly as possible.
-Most determinations will be made immediately with every effort made to respond within ten business days of submission.
+Students can make special requests of the College by completing a Request Form which requires a Dunwoody account to complete.
+These requests can be made by the student independently or in consultation with their technical Program Director, Associate Dean, or Dean, or Department of Student Affairs.
+All completed Student Request forms are to be submitted to the Associate Dean of Students for consideration.
+Once the request is submitted, the Associate Dean of Students will notify the student of the determination as promptly as possible.
+Most determinations will be made immediately with every effort made to respond within 10 business days of submission.

 Types of Complaints